Zhuzi24/Scene-Graph-Generation/README.md

 # Scene-Graph-Generation
-The collection of Scene Graph Generation (SGG) articles.
+The collection of Scene Graph Generation (SGG)  papers, codes.